 The two disciplines look at the economy from different perspectives.
 While macroeconomics can generally be described as the study of the economy as a whole, microeconomics is often referred to as the study of small economic units (such as households, firms, specific markets, etc.).
 However, it is important to note that the two are still interdependent in many ways.
+To see why we should not treat the two discipline completely isolated from each other we need to examine them in a bit more detail.

 As the name suggests, the field of macroeconomics looks at the economy on a very broad scale.
 It analyzes the behavior of the entire economy.
 To do this it often makes use of aggregated variables, such as aggregated demand or aggregate production.
 The goal is usually to find relationships and interdependencies between those variables.